missaelcorm-iteso/cryptoCurrency/README.md

 ```

 ## Setting up your API key

+For the right functioning of the Web App, we need to get an API
+key to do the requests to the API.
+In this case we're gonna to
+use the API of [CoinMarketCap](https://coimarketcap.com), to do the requests
+and get the responses with all data that we wanna get.

 To get your API key, you need to get into [CoinMarketCap - Developers](https://coinmarketcap.com/api/)
 and click on "GET YOUR API KEY NOW" button.